ATLAS Z-Path Measurement 2019

 This should occupy the first 30-60 min:

-- Registration: please have students sign in (sample registration sheet)
+- Registration: please have students sign in on a registration sheet with name, school, and teacher.

 - Gateway experience: have a cloud chamber, e/m apparatus, or something similar to whet interest